sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-events/events.md

 sequence     |      |
 -------------|------
 description  | Event sequence number.
 The Sensu agent sets the sequence to 1 at startup, then increments the sequence by 1 for every successive check execution or keepalive event.
-If the agent restarts or reconnects to another backend, the sequence value resets to 1.<br><br>A sequence value of 0 indicates that an outdated or non-conforming agent generated the event. required     | false type         | Integer example      | {{< language-toggle >}}
+If the agent restarts or reconnects to another backend, the sequence value resets to 1.<br><br>A sequence value of 0 indicates that an outdated or non-conforming agent generated the event.<br><br>Sensu only increments the sequence for agent-executed events.
+Sensu does not automatically update the sequence for events created with the [events API][35]. required     | false type         | Integer example      | {{< language-toggle >}}